Trump Latest News: Cuts White Racists For Muslims As Police ‘Infiltrated’

 Although the FBI has made it clear that they were monitoring white supremacy in law enforcement agencies around late 2016, there have been opinion pieces written about how it seems no one is talking about the growing radicalization of white Americans — and are instead focused on ISIS or the idea that Islamic terrorists are everywhere.

-For example, Guardian writes on November 15, 2016, that the corners of the internet where men that feel abused by politically correct society or feel rejected by women go to fume their rage on forums — but get recruited by the Alt-Right because, “Neo-fascists treat these websites as recruitment grounds.
+For example, the Guardian wrote on November 15, 2016, that the corners of the internet where men that feel abused by a politically correct society or feel rejected by women go to fume their rage on forums and get recruited by the alt-right because “Neo-fascists treat these websites as recruitment grounds.
 They find angry, frustrated young men and groom them.”

 Adding to the idea that no one is talking about the radicalization of white America, Afrosapiophile writes the following on December 10, 2016.